 Hurricanes and tornados aside, Recovers.org has still had a busy year.

 Recovers.org is an online platform for communities to organize volunteers, donations and information in the aftermath of natural disaster.
 Sisters Caitria and Morgan O'Neill established the site after their hometown of Monson, Mass., was devastated by a tornado in June 2011.
-A PSC grant helped the sisters pilot their concept, and, after a few months of developing the web platform and visiting communities in need, Recovers.org won $10,000 in funding from the MIT IDEAS Global Challenge in May 2012.
+A PKG Center grant helped the sisters pilot their concept, and, after a few months of developing the web platform and visiting communities in need, Recovers.org won $10,000 in funding from the MIT IDEAS Global Challenge in May 2012.

 That was just the beginning.

 Since May, Recovers.org has won $340,000 in funding from the Knight Foundation's News Challenge on Networks and $50,000 from the MassChallenge accelerator.
 Furthermore, the O'Neill sisters were selected to speak at TEDxBoston in June, giving a talk that now has well over 200,000 views online.

 "The TEDxBoston talk has driven at least a hundred emails from all over the world from people asking for collaboration with their organizations, concerned neighbors asking for pricing and information for their communities, emergency managers...and FEMA representatives from regions all over the country," says Morgan, a PhD student in the Department of Earth, Atmospheric and Planetary Sciences.

 Aside from Morgan, chief scientist, and Caitria, CEO, the core Recovers.org team includes Alvin Liang '05, SM '08, chief technical officer, and Chris Kuryak SM '12, chief operating officer.